zerogravitylabs/hack-the-valley-2018/README.md

 The goal of this challange is to build a machine learning model to preduct future Etherium prices.

-## Submission guide lines

-The goal if this challange is to build a deep learning model for prediction Etherium prices.
 The Input data set is already preprocessed and contains training data examples for which to fine tune thew model.

 Additionally, we also supply a skelleton deep learning model that reads in the data and creates final predictions.